-make.
-It provides templates, styles, workflows, and scripts that make it simple to go from markdown text and structured YAML data to beautiful PDFs, all from inside GitHub or your local computer.
+Sciquill is more of a publishing philosophy than a piece of software.
+It contains some scripts to glue together various stages of the authoring pipeline, but primarily it relies on existing tools, notably, pandoc, inkscape, and markmeld.
+It provides templates, styles, workflows, and scripts that make it simple to go from markdown text and structured YAML data to beautiful PDF or other outputs, all from inside GitHub or your local computer.

 Sciquill brings us closer to the goal of authoring all types of scientific documents in markdown to completely separate content from style.

-- Write your content (e.g. manuscript, CV, grant) in markdown and/or YAML.
+Write your content (e.g. manuscript, CV, grant) in

 Use GitHub Actions